aromero321/te/README.md

 First, you should read up on what a hash table is.
 [Wikipedia](https://en.wikipedia.org/wiki/Hash_table) is a good place to start.

 At its heart a hash table (hash map) is an array that works together with a function, known as a hash function, that takes a key and returns an index into that array.
+We usually call the elements in the array buckets.
 A critical part of writing a good hash map implementation is writing a good (and appropriate) hash function.
 It must spread out values evenly based on different input values and needs to always produce the same value if the same element is given to it.

 There are multiple ways to implement a hash map, here are a three:
-	An array that contains a linked list
+	* An array that contains a linked list
-	A linked list that holds an other linked list, 2d linked list An array that contains another array, a 2d array.
+	* A linked list that holds an other linked list (2d linked list)
+	* An array that contains another array (a 2d array)

-YOU MUST IMPLEMENT AT LEAST TWO OF THESE!!
+**YOU MUST IMPLEMENT AT LEAST TWO OF THESE!!**

 For this assignment, you will be implementing your own HashMap class using the following hash function.